 Anthony Nolan is a third sector organisation within the Life Sciences sector "that makes lifesaving connections between patients in need and incredible strangers ready to donate their stem cells."

 For this consultancy project, I delivered a strategic spatial and operations proposal for Anthony Nolan's laboratory sites in London and Nottingham.
-The key aim for this project was to harness scientific real-estate and spatial opportunities that align to their ambitious five year strategy: Uniting people and science.
+The key strategic solutions for this project outlined ways to connect people, place and process, and to expand business opportunities.
+Ultimately, this project aimed to harness opportunities that align to their ambitious five year strategy: Uniting people and science.

 The scientists at Anthony Nolan analyse patient and donor HLA using next-generational sequencing (NGS).
 This process involves fragmenting DNA to define a person's HLA type.
 From this, they can determine potential donors as a match for patients who are in need of a transplant.